-Using its "prevention readiness" assessment with the four national NGO Networks, the Maatla Project is prevention aspects of care and support for people living with HIV (PLWHA).
+The NSF II specifically highlights that previous prevention strategies in Botswana have overlooked the prevention aspects of care and support for people living with HIV (PLWHA).
 The Maatla program is working with BONEPWA+, CDC and the Ministry of Health (MOH) to develop a strategic plan to roll out the Positive Health, Dignity and Prevention (PHDP) program-a comprehensive package services that includes: risk reduction, identification of discordant couples and partner disclosure, partner testing, adherence counseling, reproductive health services including STI screening, TB screening, referral for cervical cancer screening for HIV positive women as well as legal and religious referrals.
 With continuing management support from Maatla, USAID plans to provide direct funding to BONEPWA+ in early in FY 2013, to expand the PHDP program to several BONEPWA+ support groups in hard-to-reach areas.